-Regarding email, please note that I will not read email containing Microsoft Word-encoded documents.
-If you need to attach a document, it must be either plain text or PDF.
-Note too that all email must be sent from your "myhunter" account.
+Regarding email, please note that

+- I will not read email containing Microsoft Word-encoded documents.
+If you need to attach a document, it must be either plain text or PDF. - I will not read email unless it is sent from your "myhunter" or another CUNY account.
 It is a violation of federal law (FERPA) to have an email conversation about school-related matters using a non-school account because there is no proof that it is not spoofed and might be insecure1.

 You can see me during my office hours without an appointment.
 If you need to see me at a different time, you need an appointment.
-The best way to make an appointment is to send me email with a few suggested times.
-You can also call my office and leave a message.
-Sometimes I will be able to schedule meetings before or after class.
+The only way to make an appointment is to send me email, and it is best to include a few suggested times.